rackslab/Slurm-web/doc/usage.rst

    its start time in the future.
 #.
 The QOS of the job
 #.
 The partition of the job
 #.
+The Workload Characterization Key (WCKey) of the job
+#.
 An optional customizable column if using the :doc:`*JOBS_XTRA_COL* feature
 </installation>`.

 You can filter the displayed jobs by using the input above the table.
 All the shown jobs then satisfy all the filters given in the input.
-There is an autocompletion mechanism on all partitions, QoS, Name, User, Nodes, State, Start Time and End Time existing in the table.
+There is an autocompletion mechanism on all partitions, QoS, WCKey, Name, User, Nodes, State, Start Time and End Time existing in the table.
 The filters field work in a substractive way.

 There is a special use case to filter by Start and End Time.
 You must begin the filter by choosing the field Start Time with the word "start" or End Time with